 Shouldn’t it kind of be the other way around?
-Granted, we have come a long way in the last century, but even so, we as a society are still spending too much time wading in the shallow end of the pool.
+Granted, we have come a long way in the last century in regard to the way we view mental health.
+But even so, it seems to me that we as a society are still spending too much time wading in the shallow end of the pool.

 And never once have I seen a comment on an article about people working too many hours and not getting enough sleep that had a million comments at the end that snootily said “I would NEVER subject myself to that horrible kind of stress.
 Do you know how mentally toxic that would be?
 As if I would ever put myself through that.”

 Granted, obesity is running rampant through our country, and cancer and diabetes are still affecting so many people every year.
 I can see the need for a physically healthier lifestyle and there is nothing wrong with wanting to look more attractive.
 I just don’t think that it should be so much more common than putting effort into creating an emotionally healthier lifestyle for ourselves.